 The Secret Jobs of the Producer: finding talent and cost negotiation

 Although I’ve previously worked with budgets for various events I’ve been involved in, it wasn’t until my final year film that I got a chance to properly work with a budget for an animated project.
-It would be naïve of me to assume that this closely mimics budgets in the industry: the university pays for our studios, and our electricity bill, and none of the animators are paid because, well, we’re all students!
+It would be naïve of me to assume that this closely mimics budgets in the industry: the university pays for our studios, and our electricity bill, and none of the animators are paid because, well, we’re all students.
 We’re paid in grades, not money!
 But despite this, I was still able to experience budgeting for our external crew and our festival run.

-Still, after careful consideration of our reach and network, we decided to set a Kickstarter goal of £1,500.
+After careful consideration of our reach and network, we decided to set a Kickstarter goal of £1,500.
 This, then, was the budget we worked with.

 Yulin isn’t just a voice actress – she’s a dancer, teacher, radio presenter, and actress for film, television, and even musicals.
 Her values mentioned on her website aligned closely with the themes of our film, as did some of the roles she had previously played.
 In short, she was perfect.